koxu1996/koxu1996.github.io/Mainnet-Node-Installation-Instructions.md

 Of these 35000 is the only port required to be open for your node to function, however, opening 8888 will allow others to know general network health.

 ## OS Requirements
-Recommended OS version is Ubuntu 18.04 or 20.04.
+Recommended OS version is Ubuntu 18.04 or 20.04 (recommended).

+## Number of open files

+Please read through [this page on nofiles configuration](https://github.com/casper-network/casper-node/wiki/Increasing-default-nofile-HARD-limit-for-a-node) to put settings in `/etc/security/limits.conf` for your node to assure proper operation.

 ## Clean up